Online Depth Psychotherapy

 Whichever options you are considering, we meet first for an initial consultation (75 minutes, £65).

 This is an opportunity to explore the reasons you are considering therapy, how you would like therapy to be beneficial, any questions or concerns, and whether we are likely to work well together.
 The meeting is conversational, and not like a formal assessment or interview.
-There is no obligation to begin therapy, or make a decision about it during the appointment.
+There is no obligation to begin therapy or make a decision during the consultation itself.

 If we agree to begin therapy, I suggest committing to three sessions initially, to get a feel for how the therapeutic process works.
 We can then reflect upon these before deciding whether to continue.

-👉 My appointments schedule, session options, and beginning therapy.
+👉 See this page for further details about my appointments schedule, session options, and beginning therapy.

 👉 Further details about my experience as a psychotherapist and artist.